touchtalent/bobble-android-sdk-doc/bobble-ui-sdk-readme.md

 app:expression="true"
 />
 ```
-These parameters can be also changed programmatically.
+These parameters can be changed programmatically.

 If you are using GIF, Font, you need to compile another dependencies like this
 ```groovy